 Arequipa is known as “The White City” because a lot of the architecture in the city is white!
 Arequipa is a beautiful place to visit- the city square is lively with restaurants and balconies lining the perimeter, making for a great view whatever the time of day.
 From different places around the city, you can even see the volcano that overlooks the city, which is such a unique and stunning view!
 Arequipa is also the gateway to the Colca Canyon, and tours can be booked within the city center or through most hostels!

-Also check out — Peru’s Amazon jungle, Maras Salt Mines, and the Moray ruins!
+Looking for more?
+Also check out Peru’s Amazon jungle and the town of Iquitos, the Maras Salt Mines, and the Moray ruins!

 More Peru Inspiration: